-- Seek approval of the sale, lease or transfer of capital assets and disposition of proceeds for the sale or lease of plant, material, or scrap; - Maintain adequate control over materials and supplies. - Prepare accurate and timely Financial and Operating Reports; - Obtain written RUS approval to enter into any contract for the management, operation, or maintenance of the borrower's system in the contract that covers all or substantially all of the telecommunication system; - Disclose material related party transactions in the financial statements, in accordance with requirements for related parties in accordance with generally accepted accounting principles; - Record depreciation in accordance with RUS requirements addressed in 7 CFR Part 1733.33(g); and - Comply with the requirements for the detailed schedule of deferred debits and deferred credits; and - Comply with the requirements for the detailed schedule of investments.
+- Prepare accurate and timely Financial and Operating Reports; - Obtain written RUS approval to enter into any contract for the management, operation, or maintenance of the borrower's system in the contract that covers all or substantially all of the telecommunication system; - Disclose material related party transactions in the financial statements, in accordance with requirements for related parties in accordance with generally accepted accounting principles; - Record depreciation in accordance with RUS requirements addressed in 7 CFR Part 1733.33(g); and - Comply with the requirements for the detailed schedule of deferred debits and deferred credits; and - Comply with the requirements for the detailed schedule of investments.

 Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-At December 31, 2021, PNCC had no investments in subsidiary and affiliated companies that needed to be accounted for on either the cost or equity basis in accordance with the requirement of 7 CFR Part 1733.33(i).
+At December 31, 2022, PNCC had no investments in subsidiary and affiliated companies that needed to be accounted for on either the cost or equity basis in accordance with the requirement of 7 CFR Part 1733.33(i).